promised-ai/redpoll-website/content/blog/ds-death-spiral.md

 Of course, each time you make a modeling choice, you must explain it to, and get the thumbs up from, a subject area expert.
 Communication becomes a bottleneck.
-So you either communicate properly, dragging out your process out by months (or longer), or you do not communicate and deliver something likely to fail or to be rejected by decision makers because they do not understand because they haven't been included (hell, they might not understand even if they're included because machine learning is opaque).
+So you either communicate properly, dragging out your process out by months (or longer), or you do not communicate and deliver something likely to fail or to be rejected by decision-makers because they do not understand because they haven't been included (hell, they might not understand even if they're included because machine learning is opaque).
 As a result, it is common for data science projects to be shelved after months or even years of development.

 ## Why The Data Science Death Spiral Exists